vectronic/website/README.md

 This will be used by the `comment-submitted` Netlify Function triggered when a new comment is stored in the `pending-comments` form.

 As outlined further below, this webhook URL is exposed to the Netlify Function by configuring the Netlify environment variable `SLACK_COMMENT_WEBHOOK_URL`.

+#### Deployment App

+Configure a new `vectronic-deployment` app which has a Webhook posting to the `#vectronic-deployment` channel.

+This will be used by Slack Integration deploy notifications in Netlify.

 ## SendInBlue Configuration